crespohector/welcome-to-mod-7/README.md

 * Utilize creating a KanBan Board on Github to effectively manage your time in completing tasks and objectives.
 * Make sure to push to GitHub daily. *(We want to see that garden green)*
 * You are encouraged to use branches to complete your features and to push to your main branch when you have working functionality.
-   * Please rememeber to test the feature not only on local, but on Production *(Heroku)* as well to ensure it works as expected.
+   * Please remember to test the feature not only on local, but on Production *(Heroku)* as well to ensure it works as expected.
 ---

 ## Lecture Questions Emoji System